fahadkhisaf/eng-57_oop/README.md

 # Intro to OOP

-What is OOP,
+# What is OOP,
+Objects are collections of data that share attributes and methods that can be used or manipulate and access certain functional requirements at certain times rather than access all the functions at all times.

-Why OOP.
+# Why OOP.

-How to OOP
+Stops the program running redundant lines of code that it is not using, and makes hte code more readable by separating the main run code from the functions that operate in the background, making it easier for users and other developers to navigate the code.

 ### Learning outcomes:
 -

 ### Class
-What is a class?
-A class is like a cookie cutter or blue print for objects but not the object itself.

-What can you do with a cookie?
-    -   eat it!
+Almost everything in Python is an object, with its properties and methods.
+A Class is like an object constructor, or a "blueprint" for creating objects.

 ### methods
 The actions or how an object behaves.

 So in the above example, .eat_cookie() could be a method inside the class Cookie

-### Instance
-What is an instance?

 ### syntax
 ```python